 With everything going on in the world right now, I find myself more stressed than usual.
 I’m not as joyful as I used to be.
 I miss my friends, I miss going out, I miss feeling safe in public places, don’t you?
 How have you been coping with stress?
 Have you found ways to find joy?
 Have you been able to find a safe space where you can relax?
-I’ve tried a few things and found that there are some activities that help me find my calm, and if you’re reading this, you might find some comfort doing these, too.
+I’ve tried a few things and found that there are some activities that I plan, which helps me find my calm.
+If you’re reading this, you might find some comfort doing these, too.

 Creating a separate workspace

 With the work from home setup becoming the new norm for all of us, I’ve found it hard to separate work from play.
 My work hours bleed into the hours I would have taken for myself at the end of the day.
 Creating a space that is exclusively meant for me to work in has helped me mentally.
 I know that not everyone has space, but even just a computer tray being tucked away when the workday is over helps you separate yourself from work.
 Also, you could make it a little side project in your free time, decorating that workspace.
 If you want to go for a change that won’t eat up space but has great visual impact, creating an accent wall with beautiful wallpaper is an easy DIY!
 The Snapdragon Wallpaper is busy, but not distracting, and the color scheme could easily fit in any home.